Parcheesi Game: History, Rules, and Strategy

 For years it's been hard to buy a Parcheesi Set for a reasonable price, if at all.
 You'd have to search for a used game at a garage sale or Ebay.
 Luckily, Winning Moves has recreated the game I played with my family growing up.
 Same colorful board, playing pieces, and dice, complete with dice cups.

-The Royal Edition Parcheesi Board Game (pictured at right) is a faithful recreation of the game that has been an American classic since the 1860s.
+The Royal Edition Parcheesi Board Game (pictured above) is a faithful recreation of the game that has been an American classic since the 1860s.

 Parcheesi Strategy--How to Win at Parcheesi

 The Best Defense is a Well-Placed Blockade

 Before we get into Parcheesi Strategy a few thoughts:

 1. It's a game played with dice.
 So there's a lot of luck involved.